Just Got Back From the Discomfort—We're Alright: Critical reception

 Just Got Back came in at number 27 in Spin's ranking of the "30 best emo revival albums".
 Zoe Camp wrote that due to the varied instrumentation and Demirjian's unique vocals, the album represented a "dispatch from the doldrums" of typical 2000s emo music: "Seven years later, it feels just as unique as ever."
-Eli Schoop included the album in a list of staff-favourite music releases of the 2010s at Tiny Mix Tapes, describing the album as feeling "straight, undistilled, [and] without restraint".
+Eli Schoop included the album in a list of staff-favorite music releases of the 2010s at Tiny Mix Tapes, describing the album as feeling "straight, undistilled, [and] without restraint".
 In the 2019 book Perfect Sound Whatever, James Acaster said the album had a "beautifully stitched-together flow to it, full of detailed sound collages".